Fujifilm X-M1 vs Leica M10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-M1 and Leica M10 (Typ 3656) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The M10 is a recent model that features in the current product line-up of Leica.
-In contrast, the X-M1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-M1 from Fujifilm.
+Both the X-M1 and the M10 have been discontinued, but can regularly be found used on ebay.
+The M10 was replaced by the Leica M11, while the X-M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-M1 or the Leica M10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.